Use the code VOICEBLOG10 to get 10% off your ticket to VOICE 2020.

 Black History month is upon us, but for Kiki Monifa, a former lawyer turned flash briefing extraordinaire, black history is every day of the year.

 It wasn't until she received an Amazon Alexa for Christmas that she thought of using it to explore the achievements of black figures.
 Before that moment, she was a lawyer—and a good one at that.
 Except she wasn't particularly passionate about it.
 It never made her heart sing, as she would say.
-But, for 20 years, she was content just doing her job.
+But, for 20 years, she was happy enough just doing her job.